-This talk is based on joint work with Katja Sagerschnig (Politecnico di Torino) and Josef Šilhan, Arman Taghavi-Chabert and Vojtěch Žádník (Masaryk University Brno).
+This talk is based on joint works with Katja Sagerschnig (Polytecnico di Torino), Josef Šilhan (Masaryk University), Arman Taghavi-Chabert (University of Turin) and Vojtěch Žádník (Masaryk University).

 Fefferman-Graham ambient spaces

 - Let (M, [g]) be a conformal geometry of signature (p, q) with p + q = m the dimension of M. A Fefferman-Graham ambient space of (M, [g]) is a (pseudo-)Riemannian space (M, g) of signature (p + 1, q + 1) which is Ricci-flat and gives an equivalent encoding of [g]. - This description has been fundamental for constructing and classifying conformal invariants (Fefferman-Graham, 1984) and for constructing and studying conformally invariant differential operators (Graham-Jenne-Mason-Sparling, 1992).